-By now you have heard the news, Instagram has started the process of making Like Counts private!
+By now you have heard the news, Instagram has started the process of making Like go away!
 This experiment started back in April in my home of Canada which was the very first nation to experience a Like free world.

 If you haven’t seen what Instagram looks like without likes you can check out my Blog from April of 2019, when the Canadian test first started.